mine969/DRL-Agent-vul/docs/GUI_GUIDE.md

 - ✅ You want to see real-time progress
 - ✅ You're new to command line
 - ✅ You want easy model selection
+- ✅ You need exploit code generation
-- ✅ You like clicking buttons
+- ✅ You want to test different modes quickly

 ### Use Command Line When: